GregMurray30/CAUSALGEN/README.md

  - Segment-specific observation noise models

 You’ll find the main STAN model in /stan/causalgen.stan.
-Synthetic simulation examples are provided in /simulations/, and we plan to release a set of R and Python utilities for fitting and diagnostics in upcoming updates.
+We plan to release a set of R and Python utilities for fitting and diagnostics in upcoming updates.

 This project is still evolving.
 Feedback, extensions, and adaptations are welcome.
 CAUSALGEN is meant to serve as a robust and customizable starting point for practitioners working at the intersection of forecasting and causal inference — especially when one-size-fits-all tools fall short.